Arthur Guy Osborn

 Captain Arthur Guy Osborn was a member of the 12th Battalion, South Wales Borderers who was killed in La Vacquerie, France on 6th May 1917.

 Arthur was born 5th November 1884 in Wandsworth, London.
 Our earliest record of him and his family is the 1901 Census when they resided in Kinson Lodge, Uppleby Road, Branksome, East Dorset.
 Head of house was Samuel aged 46 and a market gardener, his wife Georgina 41, three children the eldest of whom was Arthur then aged 16, his brother Charles, 12 and sister Dorothy 9.
-The Census had Arthur listed as an unqualified school teacher, in this instance he would have been attending a school in East Dorset, currently unknown.
-In addition to the above there was Samuel’s younger brother Alfred and mother in law Caroline living in the same house.
-Uppleby Road still exists today, although Kinson Lodge sadly does not: it is a pleasant road with many house types built within it, a mix of old and modern.
+Samuel’s younger brother Alfred and mother-in-law Caroline were living in the same house.
+Uppleby Road still exists today, although Kinson Lodge sadly does not; it is a pleasant road with many house styles—a mix of old and modern.
+Arthur had begun his education at St Peter’s Boys’ School in Parkstone and from there he attended a private school in Clapham, London.
+In December 1903 Arthur took the Preliminary Examination for the Certificate and the Archbishops’ Entrance Examination for which he was awarded a First Class pass.
+In preparation for his training as a teacher at Winchester he had also taken an exam in Elementary Physiography in which he again excelled with a first class pass.

 By the 1911 Census Arthur had left the family home and was boarding at 5, Beaumont Road, Bourneville, Birmingham where he was a certificated assistant schoolmaster in an Elementary School.
 The house in Bourneville still exists and can be found on google maps.
 The rest of the Osborn family were still in Dorset, with the two brothers having left home and the youngest, Dorothy still at home.
 Caroline the mother in law had passed away and Samuel’s brother Alfred was shown as being 50 and still with his brother and this time the reason was given that he was feeble minded.
 It shows the measure of the family when looking after its own.
 To supplement the income the family had taken in two boarders both from Essex, one of whom was 12.